gamedevshttl/StarterProject/README.md

-how to build
+#### How to build
+To build this project using cmake:

     mkdir build
     cd build
     conan install ..
     cmake ..